Audiology EHR Software

 Ideally, your package must be scalable so it will adapt to your practice.
 However, you will also find products that are specifically designed for either small or large setups.
 Make sure you don’t pay for features you’ll never use, or for a program that will never really facilitate your functioning.
 You don’t want to end up doing tasks manually if there’s an automated solution somewhere out there.

-Keep an eye out for these features while you shop for an audiology software that are specifically helpful for audiologist.
+Keep an eye out for these features while you shop for an audiology enr software that is specifically helpful for the audiologist.

 You know a lot of your patients’ success is based on them understanding their challenges and learning coping mechanisms (hopefully also overcoming the problems).
 The more information you can provide, the more insight they have and they can become active participants in the process.